Qiskit/RFCs/####-Pulse-Channels-IR-and-Compiler.md

 ## Design Proposal
 The new pulse compiler will be a pass based compiler.
 Dedicated passes will perform every analysis, transformation and validation operations needed to convert a pulse program into a desired output format.
-A detailed workflow will be described below, but the main tasks include concretely scheduling `ScheduleBlock` programs, mapping logical qubits to physical ones, applying backend constraints, and converting to desired output format.
+A detailed workflow will be described below, but the main tasks include concretely scheduling `ScheduleBlock` programs, mapping virtual qubits to physical ones, applying backend constraints, and converting to desired output format.
 To support this, the new IR will consist of nested instruction blocks, which will be transformed by the compiler as it operates.

-On the user facing interface, one can schematically split Qiskit Pulse into three layers -
+Regarding the `Channel` model rework, one can schematically split Qiskit Pulse's user interface into three layers -

 - Pulse level (`SymbolicPulse`,`WaveForm`)
 - Instruction level (`Play`,`Delay`...)
 - Program level (`Schedule`,`ScheduleBlock`)
-This proposal focuses on the instruction level.
+This rework focuses on the instruction level.
 The main goal is to allow for clear and simple backend agnostic (but not architecture agnostic) pulse templates.
 To do this, the legacy `Channel`s will be supplemented by `Frame`s and `LogicalElement`s.

 No API breaking changes are needed.
 New and legacy options can coexist.

 ## Detailed Design
 ### Channel rework
-To replace the legacy Channels we propose to specify instructions in terms of `LogicalElement`s and `Frame`s:
+To replace the legacy `Channel`s we propose to specify instructions in terms of `LogicalElement`s and `Frame`s:

 - `LogicalElement` - every type of element in the HW which the user can control ("play pulses on").
 For example, a qubit is a `LogicalElement`, and not the specific port used to drive it.
 The most notable example of a logical element is of course the `Qubit`, but in the future one can imagine dedicated couplers, flux controls and so on.
 - `Frame` - a combination of frequency and phase.
 Subclasses used to identify the frame with a backend default.
 Notable examples are `QubitFrame` and `MeasurementFrame` associated with the default driving and measurement frequencies (respectively) of a qubit.